-Personality development has become an essential aspect of counseling and training in psychology and therapy that, generally, takes place in small training groups.
+Personality development has become an essential aspect of counselling and training in psychology and therapy that, generally, takes place in small training groups.

-With personality development counseling, a life coach and personality counsellor makes you understand that personal development is the path to enhance self-awareness.
+With personality development counselling, a life coach and personality counsellor make you understand that personal development is the path to enhance self-awareness.

 Psychologists and neuroscientists have identified the four broadest categories of personality types that go by different names.
 We may call them personality types as A, B, C, and D for ease.

 - Type A Personality: These people are goal-oriented, rational, focused, risk-takers, and perform best under stress.
 They always seek the best and want to be on the top.
 They look for jobs and professions where they can be in a commanding position such as Company CEO, Military officer, Police Officer, Politician, etc.